WHO’S DOING IT RIGHT ON YOUTUBE?

 What makes them successful:

-Their content is often visual and "dialogue-light," making it instantly understandable to a global audience.
-They master the "loop" (making the end of a Short flow perfectly into the beginning), which forces the algorithm to recognize high watch-time metrics.
+Kimpro & Alan’s Universe’s content is often visual and light on the dialogue, making it instantly understandable to a global audience.
+They master the "loop".
+By making the end of a Short flow perfectly into the beginning, their video forces the algorithm to recognize their greatness.

 EDUCATIONAL SPECTACLE: